 White House bans personal electronic devices in presidential offices

-Visitors and staff are to be banned from using personal communication devices in the West Wing presidential offices, the White House said in a statement on Thursday.
-“The security and integrity of the technology systems at the White House is a top priority for the Trump administration.
-“Therefore, starting next week, the use of all […]
+“Use of all personal devices for both guests and staff will no longer be allowed in the West Wing.”

-The post White House bans personal electronic devices in presidential offices appeared first on The Herald Nigeria Newspaper.
+The post White House bans personal electronic devices in presidential offices appeared first on Premium Times Nigeria.

 Do you have something awesome to share with the world?
 Click here to share